OSINT

 language

-Major international news outlets and wire services across multiple languages — from BBC and Reuters to Al Jazeera, France 24, NHK, and regional outlets covering areas mainstream English media often misses.
+Major international outlets and wire services across multiple languages and regions.
+Breaking news from the world's newsrooms, checked every few minutes, covering areas that mainstream English media often misses.

 forum